matiasvlevi/Dann/README.md

 ## What it does:
 Dannjs allows for the creation of Neural Network JS objects for Web Applications & Nodejs.
 Train a neural network in multiple ways, you can either use mutations (Neuroevolution tasks) or backpropagation.
-You can then save & load weights, this allows you to use one model as interpreter of pre trained weights rather than a trainer.
+You can then save & load weights.
 #### Website:
 https://dannjs.org/
 #### Live Demo: